BattleDemon/IT-Journal-App/README.md

 ### How is the Overall Design

-1. In my opinion the ui makes sence with the calendar been the main view point whihc then connects to the entries tab and although i didn't end up having time to integrate it i feel that the todo and gym tabs are fine as a stand alone instead of been integrated into the calender as i would of liked.

-2. i feel the main side bar feels quite clean and intuitive same with the calendar and entry view while the todo and gym fells a little bit more cluttered but that is due to their required features.

-3. in my opinion the calendar at the top of the nav bar feels best with the three view tabs below making sence.
-Also the side bar layout provided another way to view the entries and sort/ search thrrough them.

-4. i really like the themes and think they make the app more inviting and personalisable to use

-5. i believe so search through select what your searching by it makes sence tyo me and the sort is just a drop down so yeah
+I think the overall design makes sense.
+The calendar is the main view which the user starts in, since it connects directly into the entries tab.
+Although I didn't have time to integrate the todo list and gym tracker into the calendar, like I had planned, I still think those tabs work fine on their own. the sidebar feels clean to me wit hthe calendar button at the top with the three views below it.
+Along with having the entry list and its ability to be sorted and searched, makes it easy to find entries.
+The themes also made the app feel more personal and usable.

 ### What Changes can I make